 Testing is an essential function for most all medical device companies looking to introduce a product to market.
 Many medical device manufacturers, however, struggle to understand what they need to do to test and certify their packages and/or products when working with a third-party testing laboratory.
-Here are some suggested New Year’s Resolutions from DDL for manufacturers to adopt to help make medical device testing projects go more smoothly in 2014.
+Here are some suggested tips from DDL for manufacturers to adopt to help make medical device testing projects go more smoothly.

 Define your objectives